raphaelquast/EOmaps/docs/api.rst

 [requires EOmaps >= 5.4]

-By default pick-callbacks pick the nearest datapoint with respect to the click position.
+By default pick-callbacks pick the nearest data point with respect to the click position.

 To customize the picking-behavior, use ``m.cb.pick.set_props()``.
 The following properties can be adjusted:

-- ``n``: The (maximum) number of datapoints to pick within the search-circle.
+- ``n``: The (maximum) number of data points to pick within the search-circle.
 - ``search_radius``: The radius of a circle (in units of the plot-crs) that is used to identify the nearest neighbours.
 - ``pick_relative_to_closest``: Set the center of the search-circle.

-  - If True, the nearest neighbours are searched relative to the closest identified datapoint.
+  - If True, the nearest neighbours are searched relative to the closest identified data point.
   - If False, the nearest neighbours are searched relative to the click position.

-- ``consecutive_pick``: Pick datapoints individually or alltogether.
+- ``consecutive_pick``: Pick data points individually or altogether.

   - If True, callbacks are executed for each picked point individually
   - If False, callbacks are executed only once and get lists of all picked values as input-arguments.